Hashim Thaçi: Role in KLA

 In 1993, Thaçi became a member of the inner circle of the KLA.
 The charisma of leaders such as Thaçi helped the KLA gain support from Kosovo Albanians.
+On 22 May 1993, together with Ilaz Kodra, Thaçi led an attack in Glogovac against the Serbian Police.
+The attack was a victory for the KLA and 5 officers were killed and 2 were injured.

-Thaçi (nom de guerre "Gjarpëri" - The Snake) was responsible for securing financial means and armaments, and training recruits in Albania to be dispatched to Kosovo.
-On 11 July 1997, Thaçi was tried in absentia and convicted by the District Court in Pristina for terrorism associated with his activities in the KLA, sentenced to 10 years in prison.
+Thaçi (nom de guerre "Gjarpëri" − The Snake) was responsible for securing financial means and armaments, and training recruits in Albania to be dispatched to Kosovo.
+On 11 July 1997, Thaçi was tried in absentia and convicted by the District Court in Pristina for terrorism associated with his activities in the KLA, and sentenced to 10 years in prison.

+Hashim Thaçi participated in the Battle of Rezalla, the KLA's first major-battle, which occurred on November 25.
+Many Yugoslav forces were killed and their artillery and vehicles damaged after they were ambushed by KLA insurgents led by Adem Jashari.
+As a result, Yugoslav forces retreated to the village of Llausha where they shot 2 Albanian teachers who worked in the primary school of the village.

 In March 1999, Thaçi participated in the Rambouillet negotiations as the leader of the Kosovar Albanian team.
 Thaçi was perceived by western diplomats during the negotiations as the "voice of reason" within the KLA: his attendance at the negotiations demonstrated a willingness to accept autonomy for Kosovo within Serbia at a time when other rebel leaders rejected any solution short of full national independence.

 Thaçi emerged from the final diplomatic settlement as the leader of the strongest faction within a KLA rife with factionalism.
 He moved quickly to consolidate power, unilaterally naming himself prime minister within a provisional government and allegedly ordering the assassination of the leaders of rival armed factions.